clstmbrly/Practice-Testing-Area/fpki_hottopic_microsoftconstraint.md

 * **Result 1:**&nbsp;&nbsp;With the added _domain constraint_, your users will get errors from Microsoft Edge/IE or Chrome for any server authentication certificate that validates to FCPCA (COMMON) Root, if it doesn't include a fully qualified domain name: _.gov_, _.us_, _.mil_, or IP address.
 The Microsoft Certificate Trust List (CTL) globally enforces this constraint through the Microsoft Certificate Trust List (CTL).
 Network domain administrators can't modify this constraint.

-* **Result 2:**&nbsp;&nbsp;Agency feedback suggests that Option 2 as detrimental to mission operations in the near-term, because issued certificates use intranet domain name aliases (e.g., intranetapp vs. intranetapp.agency.gov).
+* **Result 2:**&nbsp;&nbsp;Agency feedback suggests that Option 2 is detrimental to mission operations in the near-term, because issued certificates use intranet domain name aliases (e.g., intranetapp vs. intranetapp.agency.gov).

 #### Microsoft Certificate Trust Lists (CTL) recommended reading